-Ski-In / Ski-Out: Roll out of bed, put your boots on, and walk to the ski lift for first tracks…that’s the lure of ski-in and ski-out property.
+Ski-in and ski-out: Roll out of bed, put your boots on, and walk to the ski lift for first tracks…That’s the lure of ski-in and ski-out property.
 If you have young children, this type of home becomes even more appealing.
-In Grand County, ski-in and ski-out properties have been built around Winter Park Resort and Sol Vista Basin ski area.
+In Grand County, ski-in and ski-out properties have been built around Winter Park Resort and Granby Ranch ski areas.

 Condos/Condominiums: Condos in Winter Park, Fraser, Granby Ranch, Granby, Grand Lake, and other parts of Grand County make great vacation homes or second homes, because they’re low-maintenance and can generate nightly rental income.
 Many also have amenities, including hot tubs, pools, and recreation centers.
 If you’re looking for a condominium, it’s important to check out the monthly maintenance fee and the financial health, legal structure, and responsiveness of the homeowner’s association.